VelocityVMM/Velocity/docs/APISPEC/u.md

 > **Note**
 >
-> The calling user need the `velocity.group.list` permission
+> The calling user needs at least one permission on a group for its name (and subgroups) to be displayed.
+>
+> Do note that groups that are essential to recreating the tree will get listed, too

 **Request:**